oraichain/myduckserver/docs/tutorial/htap-maxscale-setup.md

-This a tutorial to build a HTAP service based on MySQL, MyDuck Server, and MariaDB MaxScale.
+This a tutorial to build an HTAP service based on MySQL, MyDuck Server, and MariaDB MaxScale.

 # Prerequisites